Brewers Pitcher Josh Hader Apologizes For Racist, Homophobic Tweets Discovered During All-Star Game

 “I was young, immature and stupid.
 There’s no excuses for what was said.
 It was something that happened when I was 17 years old, and as a child, I was immature and obviously I did some things that were inexcusable.
 That doesn’t reflect on who I am as a person today.
 I was in high school.
 We’re still learning who we are in high school.
 You live and you learn.
 This mistake won’t happen again.There’s no excuse for what was said, and I’m deeply sorry for what I said and what’s going on.
 Like I said, that doesn’t reflect on my beliefs going on now.”

 Although some members of the press attempted to reach out to Hader’s family for comment, they did not respond.
 Neither the Brewers nor the Commissioner’s Office has commented on what, if any, potential disciplinary actions may take place over Hader’s comments.
 The reaction to the remarks from his teammates has mostly been muted to this point.
-MLB.com had comments from Lorenzo Cain, who is African-American, and stated that people say all kinds of crazy things when they’re kids growing up, and that the situation “is what it is” and Hader is a great guy and teammate and they will move on from it.
+MLB.com had comments from Lorenzo Cain, who is African-American, and stated that people say all kinds of crazy things when they’re kids growing up and that the situation “is what it is” and Hader is a great guy and teammate and they will move on from it.

 Lorenzo Cain, who said he spoke briefly to Josh Hader before talking with the media. pic.twitter.com/UJKi1QBII7